rubocop/ruby-style-guide/README.md

        "Baked beans", "Spam", "Spam", "Spam", "Spam", "Spam"]
     ```

+   In any case, it's nice to use the %w{} instead of the literal words in arrays.

 * Add underscores to large numeric literals to improve their readability.

     ```Ruby